-HOWARD BROWN HEALTH CENTER (1991): Founded in 1974 as Howard Brown Memorial Clinic, it has distinguished itself as the Midwest's leading provider of support services to and for people living with AIDS and HIV disease, and as an internationally recognized center for hepatitis and AIDS/HIV research.
+HOWARD BROWN HEALTH CENTER (1991): Founded in 1974 as Howard Brown Memorial Clinic, it has distinguished itself as the Midwest's leading provider of support services to and for people living with AIDS and HIV disease and as an internationally recognized center for hepatitis and AIDS/HIV research.

 TONDA L. HUGHES, Ph.D., M.S.N.
 (2003): She has made outstanding contributions to lesbian health.
 Besides innovative research, she has advised government and private health and social service agencies, led conferences, and made public educational presentations.
-She is a professor in the College of Nursing of the University of Illinois at Chicago, where she is interim head of the Department of Health Systems Science.

-CHUCK HYDE (2001): While working away from the limelight as businessman and fundraising adviser, he has helped sexual-minority community organizations since 1982 to produce successful benefits and has assiduously fostered relationships between them and underwriters in the business community.
+She is a professor in the College of Nursing of the University of Illinois at Chicago, where she is interim executive director of the Office of Global Health Leadership.
+CHUCK HYDE (2001): While working out of the limelight as businessman and fundraising adviser, he has helped sexual-minority community organizations since 1982 to produce successful benefits and has assiduously fostered relationships between them and underwriters in the business community.